divkit/divkit/json-builder/python/README.md

 Object construction
 -------------------

-The main idea is a provides ability to construct blocks by python objects.
+The main idea is to provide a tool for creating blocks using Python objects.

 ```python
 import json